 - If you will be going away during cold weather, leave the heat on in your home, set to a temperature no lower than 55° F.

 To Thaw Frozen Pipes

-• Apply heat to the section of pipe using an electric heating pad wrapped around the pipe, an electric hair dryer, a portable space heater (kept away from flammable materials), or by wrapping pipes with towels soaked in hot water.
-Do not use a blowtorch, kerosene or propane heater, charcoal stove, or other open flame device.
+- Apply heat to the section of pipe using an electric heating pad wrapped around the pipe, an electric hair dryer, a portable space heater (kept away from flammable materials), or by wrapping pipes with towels soaked in hot water.
+Do not use a blowtorch, kerosene or propane heater, charcoal stove, or any open flame device.

 - Apply heat until full water pressure is restored.
 If you are unable to locate the frozen area, if the frozen area is not accessible, or if you can not thaw the pipe, call a licensed plumber.

 - Check all other faucets in your home to find out if you have additional frozen pipes.
 If one pipe freezes, others may freeze, too.

 - Consider relocating exposed pipes to provide increased protection from freezing.